handsontable/hyperformula/README.md

 </p>

 <p align="center">
-  <strong>A headless spreadsheet, a parser and evaluator of Excel formulas</strong>
+  <strong>A headless spreadsheet • A parser and evaluator of Excel formulas</strong>
 </p>

 <p align="center">